 The above investigations have been grounded in two very different approaches to discourse analysis.
 The first of these is a fine grained analytic approach to action oriented talk using conversation analysis, which explores the technical aspects of talk to examine micro-instances of ordinary forms of talk and the implications for action (see Faulkner & Finlay, 2002).
 Discursive psychological work adhering to this form of analysis is grounded in Garfinkel’s (1967) ethnomethodology, which assumes a large portion of people’s daily lives is spent engaged in descriptive accountings of states of affairs to one another.
 Social life is displayed in people’s everyday understandings of what is happening in a given context, and people come to these understandings via conversational accounts.
 Language and descriptive accounts therefore provide people with the tools to make sense and meaning of events that have taken place in their lives.
 Thus, ethnomethodology focuses on members’ methods of reality construction via talk, with the central tenet being that what is going on in social interaction – including self-identity construction- cannot be distinguished from how it is accomplished (Garfinkel, 1967, McGannon & Mauws, 2002).

 Locke’s (2008) work is an example of the above ideas “in action” within sport psychology, in which ‘the zone’ as a discursive resource was examined within two televised accounts of performance by elite athletes.
-Through a fine grained analysis of athlete’s talk and conversations, ‘the zone” was given certain meanings within situated accounts and discursive resources used by athletes to claim various forms of agency and explanations for their performance.
+Through a fine grained analysis of athlete’s talk and conversations, ‘the zone’ was given certain meanings within situated accounts and discursive resources used by athletes to claim various forms of agency and explanations for their performance.
 This study reveals the usefulness of broader cultural portrayals (i.e., television) of athletes and the taken for granted ways of speaking within them, as a tool to open up additional understandings of psychological phenomena in CSP.
 Using a different data source from that of media data, Faulkner and Finlay (2002) provide another example through their analysis of the ways in which participants do things with words in conversations.
 An analysis of naturalistic conversations between a researcher and a director of a program revealed that ‘disagreement’ was (re)negotiated in social interaction as both parties oriented to one’s own and each other’s identity and various words each drew upon.
 In addition to showing that people do things with their words, the study highlighted questions of researcher reflexivity in terms of how the interviewer impacts research and interpretations throughout the process.
+Such engagement not only aligns with cultural praxis’ concern for researcher reflexivity.
+It also expands the notion of researcher reflexivity in the research process beyond current CSP writings, making the researchers’ talk the ‘subject’ of interrogation and analysis.
 While neither of these studies were positioned as cultural work per se, it is important to remember that within discursive psychology, ways of speaking –in media text or conversations– are products of taken for granted cultural discourses that frame self-identity (Potter & Wiggins, 2008).
+This conception of self-identity as socially and culturally constructed aligns with a cultural praxis conception of self-identity articulated earlier in our introduction and convergences sections.
+Moreover, by focusing on the nuanced function and role of language in the conveyance and understanding of who we are and how we behave, CSP researchers are afforded with an additional entry point of personal-level intervention and change (i.e., conversations and micro-talk in cultural discourses, McGannon & Schinke, 2013).
+This notion is aligns with the personal emancipation and social change components of cultural praxis, which emphasize the construction and role of one’s identity in the consideration of social justice issues.